 - Gather : 81701

 The cost went from 119,200 down to 81,701, a roughly 32% reduction.
-What is interesting is that the query optimizer chose to do three full scans this time, where as previously it only needed to do two plus an index scan.
-But, for a quick one-line change to the query, it still was a good improvement in query execution time.
+What is interesting is that the query optimizer chose to do three full scans this time, where as previously it only needed to do two plus an index scan (further optimizations took care of this).
+But, for a quick one-line change to the query, it still was a good improvement in query execution time, and made the SQL much more readable.